 “Down the line, this particular study aims to more accurately determine the likelihood of colorectal polyps becoming cancer.
 Using our proprietary technology and MGH’s expertise, we have a strong foundation for developing predictive signatures that can benefit patients,” he added.

 The study will use paraffin embedded samples and collection is currently underway.
-Tissue samples will be analyzed by Almac Diagnostic Services over two years.
-Information derived from the study will be analyzed by a joint Almac and MGH informatics team.
+Tissue samples will be analysed by Almac Diagnostic Services over two years.
+Information derived from the study will be analysed by a joint Almac and MGH informatics team.

 “Our research will use the DSA™ microarray to examine the transcriptome of colorectal polyps at a greater level of specificity and to generate information that will help us draw meaningful conclusions from our data.
 Eventually we hope to develop a gene expression signature that will inform both surveillance and preventative protocols for colorectal cancer,” said Sridhar Ramaswamy, MD, [Tucker Gosnell Investigator & Assistant Professor of Medicine, Massachusetts General Hospital Cancer Center and a Principal Investigator on the study].

 Almac Diagnostic’s range of Cancer DSA™ research tools are novel microarrays developed to enable accelerated research in discovery, development and validation and ultimately to deliver clinical applications.

 As the first microarrays based around the transcriptome of an individual disease, this technology generates significantly more information, which is reliable and relevant to the disease of interest, than is available on a generic array.

 Array content has been generated through a process of hi throughput sequencing sequencing of the chosen tissue and disease, followed by extensive bioinformatics analysis to create and annotate the unique, comprehensive coverage of disease and tissue specific transcriptomes.
 This provides researchers with all the information required to draw meaningful conclusions from their experimental data.